vijayiitkgp/songs_mood_classification/README.md

 ## Train the model

-Activate your virtual environment, having above above mentioned dependencies installed.
+* Go to commond line and activate your virtual environment, having above mentioned dependencies installed.

-Go to commond line and go to the root directory of the project.
-Run the following command:
+* Go to the root directory of the project.
+* Run the following command:

 ```
 pyhton3 training.py -f <training_file_name>.csv
 ```

-* Note: Give the file in .csv format only. <training_file_name>.csv file will contain the data to train the model.
+* Note: Give the file in .csv format only. <training_file_name>.csv file will contain data to train the model.

 * Above command will return the path where trained model has been saved.

-* Note: Training will take the time as ensemble techniques has been used for classification purpose.
+* Note: Training will take the time as ensemble techniques have been used for classification purpose.

 ### Get Prediction using saved model

-Activate your virtual environment, having above above mentioned dependencies installed.
+* Go to commond line and activate your virtual environment, having above mentioned dependencies installed.

-Go to commond line and go to the root directory of the project.
-Run the following command:
+* Go to the root directory of the project.
+* Run the following command:

 ```
 pyhton3 prediction.py -f <evaluation_file_name>.csv -m <saved_model_file_path>